haskellfoundation/HaskellSchool/en/lessons/basics/modules.md

 - Typeclasses

 Modules are really just collections of these entities that are exported.
 Modules can be combined through a graph of imports and exports.
-These dependency graphs can be packaged together as a component.
+This dependency graph can be packaged as a component.
 The two most common components are libraries and executables.
 A library allows you to export your modules for re-use in other codebases, and an executable consists of an entrypoint (a Main module) to the dependency graph that can be run as a program.
-A good example of a library is `base` and `prelude`.
-These libraries ship with GHC.
-A good example of a third party library that requires a package manager to import is `lens`.
-A good example of executables are `xmonad` and `pandoc`.
+A good example of a library is `base` which exports `prelude`.
+The `base` library ships with GHC, whereas a third party library that requires a package manager is `lens`.
+Well known haskell executables are `xmonad` and `pandoc`.
 Haskell's most popular package managers also have executables that allow them to be run from the command line: `cabal-install` and `stack`.

-To reiterate, entities are our basic language-level building blocks.
+To reiterate, an entity is our basic language-level building block.
 Modules are groupings of entities with some or all exported.
 Components are graphs of modules that can be made available in other codebases or executed via an entrypoint module.